OFS/opae-sdk/plugins/vfio/readme.md

 The OPAE vfio plugin, v-opae, is an OPAE plugin designed to discover and interface with accelerator resources on PCIe devices bound to the vfio-pci kernel driver.
-Given that the OPAE object model currently differentiates between management (`FPGA_DEVICE`) and accelerator (`FPGA_ACCELERATOR`), the vfio plugin focuses on enabling developers to create user-mode drivers for accelerators using the OPAE API.
-This means that even when a PCIe device with management IP may be bound to the vfio-pci driver, the OPAE operations allowed for those resources are limited mostly to those relating to discovery and identification.
+Given that the OPAE object model currently differentiates between management (`FPGA_DEVICE`) and accelerator (`FPGA_ACCELERATOR`) objects,the vfio plugin focuses on enabling developers to create user-mode driversfor accelerators using the OPAE API.
+This means that even when a PCIe device with management IP may be bound to the vfio-pci driver, the OPAE operationsallowed for those resources are limited mostly to those relating to discovery and identification.

 ### Sample Use Case
 As mentioned before, this plugin is best used for runninng user-space